the busteralert banner

 with North American Brand & Trade Names

-Dogs who test as having a mutated mdr1 gene OR dogs from afflicted breeds* who have not been tested for the mutation should avoid these drugs.
+Dogs who test as having a mutated mdr1 gene OR dogs from afflicted breeds who have not been tested for the mutation should avoid these drugs - with the exception of heartworm preventatives, when prescribed and administered in proper dosages.

 Drug names in bold are the generic drugs identified as problems by the scientists from the VCPL at Washington State University.
 Below each generic drug is a list of some of the synonyms, brand, and trade names for the generic drug provided by BusterAlert.org.
 More drugs are likely to be added as mdr1 research progresses.